Fika designed by Designers Anonymous27 June,2013

 Fika is a bar and kitchen located on London’s Brick Lane with a rustic menu prepared on site and to order, all of which can be taken away.
 Created by Designers Anonymous, Fika’s visual identity, which extends on-line, in-print and as signage, is an illustrative and photographic mix of characters, cartoons and quirky compounded imagery bound by a consistent logo, material choice and a recurring perforated edge detail.

-Built from well-spaced, uppercase, sans-serif letter-forms with a single consistent line weight and rounded terminals set within a roundel with a distinctive edge, the mark is contemporary, confident and accessible but for me largely unremarkable.
-It is the illustrative and photographic compositions that really give this project a distinctive and proprietary personality.
+Built from well-spaced, uppercase and monolinear sans-serif letterforms with rounded terminals, set within a roundel with a distinctive perforated-like edge, the mark is contemporary and accessible.
+While this functions as a consistent visual anchor, illustration and photographic composition really give this project a distinctive, cheerful and memorable personality.

 The fusion of elements such as a fish and wine bottle opener and an elephant’s head with a woman’s body cut from a vintage source, alongside hand drawn anthropomorphised food and drink characters, a horse with a carved aesthetic spiralling eyes sat on a typewriter, loose line sketches with a subtle ‘have a break’ narrative and the almost Monty Python-esque walking logo with a speech bubble, provides a rich and playful brand character that ties in well with the themes of taking time out from the everyday, sharing it with friends and joking about the hectic nature of work.